Clayton Landey

-Clayton Landey (born March 24, 1951) is an American actor who has appeared in films and television shows.
-He played James Westmont in the TV series Knots Landing from 1982-1983.
-He has been a professional performer, mime, actor, director, producer, writer and teacher for over 45 years.
-Most recently he guest starred in the initial season of Tales and starred in the film Down 4 Whatever for TV One.
+Clayton Landey (born March 24, 1951) is an American television, film, and stage actor.
+He played attorney James Westmont in the TV series Knots Landing from 1982-1983 and Gregory on Days of Our Lives for 1 year.

+Early life and education

+Landey was raised in the Bronx and attended high school in Spring Valley, New York.
+He attended the University of Houston where he played on the soccer team.
+He obtained a bachelor of arts in drama from the university in May 1973.

+Career

 He starred as Roger Barrow in the first season of 1st & Ten, the first scripted half hour comedy original series on HBO.
-He has had recurring roles in ten other TV series including 3 seasons as attorney James Westmont on Knots Landing and 1 year as the evil Gregory on Days of Our Lives.
+Landey has had recurring roles in TV series including 3 seasons as attorney James Westmont on Knots Landing and 1 year as the evil Gregory on Days of Our Lives.
+He guest starred in the initial season of Tales and starred in the film Down 4 Whatever for TV One.

 Other shows with multiple episodes include: Dynasty, Walker, Texas Ranger, Without a Trace, and Stargate: Atlantis.
-Most recently he recurred for two seasons on If Loving You Is Wrong.
+Most recently, Landey recurred for two seasons on If Loving You Is Wrong.
 He starred in the pilot Used Cars for CBS and guest starred in the pilot SNOOPS.
 He appeared in the Sliders episode (5/14) "Heavy Metal" (1999).
 His work has been represented at the Cannes (She’s So Lovely), Sundance (Shadow Hours) and Venice (The Reluctant Fundamentalist) Film Festivals.
 Norma Rae, Clayton’s first feature, was named in 2011 to The Library of Congress National Film Registry.

-He has appeared in over forty theatrical productions in New York, Los Angeles, Atlanta and Dallas.
-He received a Drama-Logue Award, an LA Weekly Award, a Maddy, a Garland Award and a Los Angeles Drama Critics Circle nomination for his performance as Luther Adler in the critically acclaimed production of Names at the Matrix Theater in Los Angeles.
-He recreated the role the following season in the Off-Broadway production.
-He also received a Drama-Logue for producing the multi-award winning Andrea’s Got Two Boyfriends.
+Landey has appeared in over forty theatrical productions in New York, Los Angeles, Atlanta and Dallas.
+He played Luther Adler in the production of Names at the Matrix Theater in Los Angeles.
+He recreated the role the following season in the off-Broadway production.

-His training includes a BA in Drama from the University of Houston a year with Darryl Hickman and Masters classes with Stella Adler and Marlon Brando.
+Landey also produced Andrea’s Got Two Boyfriends.
 He teaches Scene Study For The Working Actor and Get Out of Your Head at the Alliance Theatre.

+Awards

+He received a Drama-Logue Award, an LA Weekly Award, a Maddy, a Garland Award and a Los Angeles Drama Critics Circle nomination for his performance as Luther Adler in the production of Names at the Matrix Theater in Los Angeles.

+He also received a Drama-Logue for producing Andrea’s Got Two Boyfriends.